FrankieTong/cohesive_elements/README.md

 ### How do I get set up? ###

-This program was built using Python v2.9.7 on a LINUX based system
+This program was built using Python v2.9.7 on a LINUX based system due to how LINUX handles global variables between multiple processes as shared memory when used in a read only fashion.

 ### Running the Program ###